ilkamo/py-serializable/README.md

 # Python object serializer
 Python serializer class (can be extended by other classes)

-Thanks to the Serializer class, each object can be serializable.
+Thanks to the Serializable class, each object can be serializable.
 I created it because I like saving my objects in key -> value storage systems.
 In this way, you can create a class that extends this one in order to obtain a serializable object.

 ##Define a serializable object